Elvric/ClassNotes/Fall2018/Comp361D1.md

 #### Categories
 __Primary actors__: actor with a goal on the system, obtain value on the system, may interact with the system with facilitator actors.
 Flash point player that wants to login

-__Secondary actors__: actor which the system has a goal towards them.
+__Secondary actors__: actor which the system has a goal towards.
 In order to achieve a goal to a primary actor.
 Opening a bank account once set up the system needs to print out the information of the bank account, the printer will be asked to print the statment hence the printer will be the secondary actor.
 Very often the system depends on secondary actors to achieve the goal.

 Most use cases are basically how primary actor asks for something and how the system with the secondary actors respond to it.